 Record keeping of required field hours including time spent in placement, optional activities noted above, and make-up hours is a joint responsibility of the student and the Field Instructor.
-This record is kept on a Field Practicum Log, which is found in the Field Internship course on the VAC learning platform.
+All records are maintained by the student and the Field Instructor on the Field Practicum Log, which is found in the Field Internship course on the VAC learning platform.

-Should a problem arise due to conflicting commitments, the issues should be addressed and communicated by the student and the Field Instructor/Preceptor with the student's USC Field Liaison.
+Note: Should a problem arise due to conflicting commitments, the issues should be addressed and communicated by the student and the Field Instructor/Preceptor with the student's USC Field Liaison.